 Plutko, Miller pitch Indians past Cubs 1-0

-Plutko (2-0) struck out four and walked four in his second major league start.
-The right-hander was promoted from Triple-A Columbus to replace the struggling Josh Tomlin in Cleveland’s rotation.
+Plutko (2-0) was promoted from Triple-A Columbus to replace the struggling Josh Tomlin in Cleveland’s rotation.
+The right-hander issued each of his four walks in the first two innings, but settled down after a successful sacrifice in the third in his first at-bat since he was a junior in high school in 2009.

+”I was really nervous to hit, and so as soon as I got that bunt down in the third, I felt like a lot more calm and everything was a lot better,” he said.

+Plutko’s sacrifice set up Michael Brantley’s two-out RBI single, sending the AL Central leaders to their third win in four games.
+The Indians also completed a sweep of their two-game set versus the Cubs in their first appearance at Wrigley Field since they lost the 2016 World Series.

-Michael Brantley, Francisco Lindor and Rajai Davis had two hits apiece as the AL Central leaders won for the third time in four games.
-Brantley extended his hitting streak to 12 games, and Davis also contributed a leaping catch against the wall in center, robbing Addison Russell of a likely run-scoring hit in the second.
+Brantley extended his hitting streak to 12 games, and Rajai Davis contributed two hits and a leaping catch against the wall in center , robbing Addison Russell of a likely run-scoring hit in the second.

-The Indians completed a sweep of their two-game set versus the Cubs in their first appearance at Wrigley Field since they lost the 2016 World Series.
+”That could have blown the game wide open right there, and we could be talking about a loss right now instead of win,” Plutko said. ”Raj played unbelievable defense.”

 Chicago wasted a terrific start by Jon Lester (4-2) in its second straight loss after taking three of four last weekend in Cincinnati.
 The lefty allowed six hits, struck out four and walked one while lowering his ERA to 2.37 in his 10th start this year.